 Depending on how popular the show is, you may want to go up to 45min early as there is only a certain number of tickets released and they will be gone very quickly, especially during the weekend.

-You can check on the theatre’s website if this is something they do.
+If you have a special show in mind, you can check on the theatre’s website if this is something they do.

 In Manchester, for example, the Exchange theatre does it every day.
+In London, some venues do as well but the competition will be fierce.
+Everyone wants to see a musical in London.

 From all the tips in this article, this is for sure the one with the most uncertain outcome but if you are lucky then it will represent tremendous savings on very popular shows.